surma/surma.dev/content/things/omt-for-three-xr.md

 + var ballCount = 500;
 ```

+VIDEO OF 2000 BALLS ON THE MAIN THREADS

 Running that example with an increased number of balls seemed to affect the framerate.
 The balls’ movements were jankier, but acceptable.
 However, the head tracking was affected by the same jank, making the game noticeably uncomfortable to use over longer periods of time.
 A quick trace confirms:

 <figure>